dlion/domenicoluciani/_posts/2019-09-01-incident-management-101.md

 O captain!
 My captain!
 Now you are in charge of leading the team to solve the incident as fast as possible, what should you do to be a great incident commander?

-> Stay calm: take your time to think and use your judgement.
+> Stay calm: take your time to think and use your judgment.

 ![panic](https://media2.giphy.com/media/z9AUvhAEiXOqA/source.gif)